If you’re planning to visit Salzburg, you should definitely go on a day trip to Werfen.

 Now we’ll leave you with a video we filmed of our day trip so you can get a better idea of what to expect from your visit.

-- Car: If you have a rental, Werfen is an easy 40-minute drive.
-This gives you flexibility if you want to visit other nearby towns (hello, Hallstatt!), but parking in Werfen can be tricky during peak season.
-Most attractions are walkable or a short shuttle ride from the train station, so you don’t need a car unless you’re on a bigger Austrian road trip.
+- Car: Werfen is roughly 40 minutes by road and a car gives flexibility to combine with nearby towns.
+Parking in Werfen can be tight in peak season, and most attractions are walkable or a short shuttle ride from the station, so a car is more useful if you’re on a wider Austrian road trip.

-- Start Early: The earlier you arrive, the more you’ll be able to fit in—especially important for seeing both Hohenwerfen Castle and the Werfen Ice Caves in one day.
+- Start early: The earlier you arrive, the more you can fit in — particularly important if you want both Hohenwerfen Castle and Eisriesenwelt on the same day.

-- Seasonal Hours: Remember, both the castle and the caves are closed in winter.
-Double check opening times, especially if you’re traveling at the start or end of the season.
+- Check seasonal hours: Both the castle and the caves are closed in winter.
+Verify opening times before you travel, especially at the shoulder of the season.

 More Things to Do in and Around Werfen

-- Stroll the cobbled lanes, peek into the little churches, and admire the flower boxes spilling over every windowsill.
-Local bakeries serve up strudels, cakes, and fresh breads—perfect for a quick energy boost before or after your alpine adventures.
+- Stroll the cobbled lanes, peek into the small churches, and admire the flower boxes on every windowsill.
+Local bakeries serve strudels and fresh breads — a good energy stop before or after the alpine walks.

 - Austrians take their coffee culture seriously.
-Grab a seat on a sun-dappled patio or in a cozy wood-paneled café and treat yourself to a slice of Apfelstrudel or Sachertorte.
-Stiege N°1 is the town favorite, but don’t be afraid to try a family-run spot tucked away on a side street.
+Grab a table on a sunny patio and order an Apfelstrudel or Sachertorte.
+Stiege N°1 is the best-known option, but a family-run café on a side street is often more memorable.

-- Werfen is surrounded by gentle river trails and countryside bike routes.
-Rent a bike for an hour or two and ride along the Salzach River, with the Alps as your ever-present backdrop.
-In spring and summer, the meadows burst into wildflowers.
+- Gentle river trails and countryside bike routes run through the valley.
+Rent a bike for an hour or two and ride along the Salzach with the Alps as a constant backdrop.
+In spring and summer the meadows are genuinely beautiful.

 Morning: